Iron Curtain Trail

-Activities involving young Europeans and site visits including accounts of personal histories during the Cold War are organised by Tour operators along the Route.
-Also, are offered packages for accompanied or self-guided cycling tours, with a specific focus on sustainable tourism.
-A smartphone App is especialy dedicated to younger audiences.
+Activities involving young Europeans and site visits including accounts of personal histories during the Cold War are organised by Tour operators along the route.
+Also, packages are offered for accompanied or self-guided cycling tours, with a specific focus on sustainable tourism.
+A smartphone App is especially dedicated to younger audiences.

 Council of Europe values

 The Iron Curtain Trail is first and foremost a Route that bring together European history, culture and landscape.
 Following the borders between neighbouring countries and regions, visitors experience the values of the Council of Europe first-hand in a reunited Europe.
 The Route is a symbol of a newly shared pan-European experience, focussing on Europe's democratic values and permanent intercultural dialogue across European borders.